Midohajhouj/DDoS-Toolkit/README.md

 This command will send requests to http://example.com with 20 threads and a 0.5-second pause between each request.

-📊 Real-Time Status Reporting

-While the attack is running, the script will show the number of requests sent in real-time.
-The status will be updated every second and displayed on the console.

-Example output:

-Requests Sent: 1000
-Requests Sent: 2000
-Requests Sent: 3000

 📞 Contact

 If you have any questions or suggestions, feel free to reach out to me: